AdaCore/why3/doc/technical.rst

 .. why3:transform:: cut

-   Same as :why3:transform:`assert`, but the order of generated subgoals is reversed.
+   Same as :why3:transform:`assert`, but the order of the generated subgoals is reversed.

 .. why3:transform:: destruct